tidyverse/tidyverse.org/content/blog/reprex-2-0-0/index.md

 </div>

-This blog post will ...
+reprex recently had a major release ([version 1.0.0](https://www.tidyverse.org/blog/2021/02/reprex-1-0-0/)), but we've added some big features since then.
+Specifically, reprex has gotten much, much easier to use on RStudio Server and on RStudio Cloud (basically when you're using reprex/R/RStudio in a web browser).
+It's also easier to specify the working directory, if you must, and reprex plays more nicely with the [renv package](https://rstudio.github.io/renv/),

-You can see a full list of changes in the [release notes](%7B%20github_release%20%7D)
+You can see a full list of changes in the [release notes](https://reprex.tidyverse.org/news/index.html#reprex-2-0-0-2021-04-02).

 <div class="highlight">